emustudio/emustudio.github.io/_documentation/developer/_doc/getting_started/contributing.md

 # How to contribute

-There are basically two options how to contribute.
-Either you fix or enhance the application or plugins, or you implement completely new computer which can be used with emuStudio.
-The latter does not really mean to contribute, unless it is included in the original emuStudio repository.
+There are two options on how to contribute.
+Either you fix or enhance the application or plugins, or you implement a completely new computer which can be used with emuStudio.
+The latter is not a contribution unless it is included in the original emuStudio repository.

-Each contribution "topic" should have a separate issue on GitHub, where can be held discussions.
-Contributors should fork the repository, and derive their feature branches from `development` branch.
+Each contribution topic should have a separate issue on GitHub, where discussions can be held.
+Contributors should fork the repository, and derive their feature branches from the `development` branch.

 When you are satisfied with your work, make a [pull request][pull-requests]{:target="_blank"} to the main repository, into branch `development`.
-Then, some reviewer will take a look on the PR, and can suggest some changes, or will merge it.
+Then, some reviewers will take a look at the PR, and can suggest some changes, or will merge it.

 Commit messages should be in the form of: